generic-matrix/BackendTakehomeChallenge/README.md

 ```
 from the corrosponding directory

-## The psuedocode based on SRS is given inside the API file
+# The psuedocode based on SRS is given inside the API file

+# Not added

+1. 2FA Auth and SSL security so it becomes an open API
+2. string/payload compressor to reduct production level cost
+3.Production flag and credentials JSON as environment variable or secret object

 ## The Docker version has been hosted on to :